Tennessee in the American Civil War: Reaction to the attack on Fort Sumter

-Governor Isham Harris began military mobilization, submitted an ordinance of secession to the General Assembly, and made direct overtures to the Confederate government.
+In May 1861, the governor of Tennessee Isham G. Harris defied the United States Government by beginning military mobilization, submitting a ordinance of secession to the General Assembly, and made direct overtures to the Confederate government all before the state officially seceded.

 Tennessee secedes

-In the June 8, 1861 referendum, East Tennessee held firm against separation, while West Tennessee returned an equally heavy majority in favor.
+In the June 8, 1861, referendum, East Tennessee held firm against separation, while West Tennessee returned an equally heavy majority in favor.
 The deciding vote came in Middle Tennessee, which went from 51 percent against secession in February to 88 percent in favor in June.
 The voting was accused of being fraudulent; in some counties in East Tennessee Unionists threatened violence against those voting for secession, while in other places soldiers remained at the polls to hiss at those with a Unionist ballot.

 Having ratified by popular vote its connection with the fledgling Confederacy, Tennessee became the last state to declare formally its withdrawal from the Union.

 Major campaigns

 1862

 Control of the Cumberland and Tennessee Rivers was important in gaining control of Tennessee during the age of steamboats.
 Tennessee relied on northbound riverboats to receive staple commodities from the Cumberland and Tennessee valleys.
 The idea of using the rivers to breach the Confederate defense line in the West was well known by the end of 1861; Union gunboats had been scanning Confederate fort-building on the twin rivers for months before the campaign.
 Ulysses S. Grant and the United States Navy captured control of the Cumberland and Tennessee Rivers in February 1862 and held off the Confederate counterattack at Shiloh in April of the same year.

 Capture of Memphis and Nashville gave the Union control of the Western and Middle sections.
 Control was confirmed at the battle of Murfreesboro in early January 1863.
 After Nashville was captured (the first Confederate state capitol to fall) Andrew Johnson, an East Tennessean from Greeneville, was appointed military governor of the state by Lincoln.
 During this time, the military government abolished slavery (but with questionable legality).
 The Confederates continued to hold East Tennessee despite the strength of Unionist sentiment there, with the exception of strongly pro-Confederate Sullivan and Rhea Counties.